The shelter is open for adoptions noon - 6 p.m. Monday through Saturday and noon - 5 p.m. Sunday. Adoptable animals can be viewed at PetFinder.com.

-If you need to relinquish your pet, please call the city’s animal shelter at (816) 513-9821 to schedule an appointment.
-Appointments will generally be made within 72 hours at their 4400 Raytown Road address.
+If you need to relinquish your pet, please contact the KC Campus for Animal Care (Animal Shelter) to schedule an appointment.
+Appointments will generally be made within 72 hours.
 At the time of the appointment, the KC Pet Project will try to gather as much information as they can about your pet to help make it more likely that your pet can be rehomed or to better direct you to other resources that may help you keep your pet.
-Appointments will be made from 9:00 AM - 12:00 PM, Monday - Saturday.
-Surrendered pets are not accepted during public adoption hours.

 There is no leash law for cats in Kansas City, Mo., so animal health officers are not able to impound cats found running loose.
 The shelter will accept stray cats if they are humanely caught and brought in during public hours; there is a fee for this service.

 The Animal Health and Public Safety Division does not have jurisdiction over wild animals in their natural habitat.
 If the animal is outdoors, it is considered to be in its natural habitat.